What is Full Retirement Age?

 On Social Security's website see the Full Retirement Age page for additional details.

-If You Are a Widow or Widower
+FRA is Different for a Widow or Widower

 Why Knowing Your Full Retirement Age is So Important